What and where is the Cage?

 How do I renew my books online?

-You can view a list of your checked-out items -- and renew items -- using the Library Catalog and clicking on "My Account".
-This feature requires a PIN which can be obtained by visiting the Library Circulation Desk or calling (410) 225-2272.
-You will also need your MICA I.D. number, and to be a currently registered Library user.
-Items can be renewed just once through the catalog; for further renewals, visit or call the Circulation Desk.
+Students can view a list of their checked-out items -- and renew items -- using the Library Catalog by clicking on "My Account".
+Items can be renewed just twice through the catalog; for further renewals, visit or call the Circulation Desk (410) 225-2272.

 How can I find out what books or periodicals other libraries have?